yiyd1004/cinema_room_manager/README.md

-# Jetbrain Cinema Room Manager
+# Cinema Room Manager

-Jetbrains Cinema Room Manager project for studying Kotlin and Dart.
+Cinema Room Manager project from hyperskill.org for studying Kotlin and Dart.